sangwoomo/ml-resources/README.md

 # Some resources for Machine Learning

-Very personal and biased recommendation of ML resources.
+Very personal and biased recommendation of ML resources. <br/>
+**Disclaimer**: I'm a noivce in ML research, and I read only a few of the list.

 ## Table of Contents
 - [Machine Learning](#machine-learning)